withastro/docs/src/pages/en/guides/markdown-content.md

 }
 ```

-Once you apply this plugin your config:
+Once you apply this plugin to your config:

 ```js
 // astro.config.mjs